As an Amazon Associate we earn from qualifying purchases.

 - Cover your dish with foil until the finishing step

-Again, we want you to think of this dish as a casserole or lasagna more than baked potatoes.
+Again, I want you to think of this dish as a casserole or lasagna more than baked potatoes.
 To develop more flavor, you will want to ensure more flavor is added in each layer.

 For example, it is critical to salt and season each layer before proceeding to the next.
 If you only season the top of the dish, it will not properly affect layers below it.
 Doing this will result in bland potatoes.